UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 module load star/2.7.11a-hdp2onj
 STAR --runThreadN 7 --runMode alignReads --genomeDir /path-to-directory/ --readFilesIn ./SRA#_1_val_1.fq ./SRA#_2_val_2.fq
 ```
-         The resulting output files include an Aligned.out.sam file.
+- The resulting output files include an Aligned.out.sam file.
 For large genomes, more memory might be required for STAR mapping.
 For example, STAR mapping of the wheat genome (16 Gbp) required 163 GB memory and STAR alignment of the Nicotiana tabacum genome (4.5 Gbp) required 63 GB memory.

-5. BAM file generation
+**5. BAM file generation**

-   The following script formats the Aligned.out.sam file to an Aligned.out.bam which can be used as an input file for StringTie assembly.
+- The following script formats the Aligned.out.sam file to an Aligned.out.bam which can be used as an input file for StringTie assembly.
 ```
 #!/bin/bash
 #SBATCH --job-name=samtools